Skip to main content

 School leaders in combined Primary/Secondary school settings shared that their interests lie in professional learning on:

-Combined primary and secondary school principals may want to consider some of the professional learning available within our Leadership Capability suite.
+Combined primary and secondary school principals may want to consider our:

 Specialist school principals